Gateway Event Scripts

 Having the Tag Change Scripts run in the Client Scope means that the scripts will trigger when a Tag in their Tag list changes, but only if a Client of that project is open.
 This means that if no Clients are open, the script will not fire, and if many clients are open, the script will fire once for each open client.
-Additionally, because this is run from the Client Scope, it will have access to Client resources such as Client Tags and can trigger things in the Client such as opening a window.
+Additionally, because this is run from the Client Scope, it will have access to Client resources such as Client Tags.

 The top level nodes will show up in the menubar.
 Each node can have an action script unless it has children.
 In the image above, the Command object will have a grayed out action script field because it has three children.
 This allows the Client to click into the menu, and look at what is inside.
 Children of objects can themselves have children, allowing you to create submenus within your menu.
 The structure is easy to create, using the buttons to the right to add peer () or child ( ) nodes.
 You can also move the nodes up ( ) or down ( ) in the hierarchy, as that will affect the order they appear in the Client.
 You can also delete ( ) nodes that you don't want.

 With a node selected you can add to or edit its behavior.
 Each node can be given a name that it will display in the Client, an icon which will be displayed at the front of the name, and a tooltip that will display when hovering over the menu option.
 These help to identify what the node is and what it does.